spatialos/gdk-for-unity/docs/setup-and-installing.md

 #### 1. Run the `Playground` locally using SpatialOS

 1. Open Unity, and open the `unity` project.
-    - Unity will automatically download several required SpatialOS libraries.
+    - Unity will download several required SpatialOS libraries.
 Unity may open a browser window prompting you to login to your SpatialOS account.
 If this happens, please login.
 This will only happen the first time you open you project, or if the version of the required libraries changes.